Ricardo0987/automation_pom_web/README.md

 ***NOTE: The algorithm problem (second part) is not a priority, please complete the first part, and solve the algorithm problem if you have time to spare.***

+## 🚀🚀🚀 Run all with docker 🚀🚀🚀

+install `docker` and `docker-compose`

+run `docker-compose up`

+then open `http://localhost:8000/` for `2.
+Bonus: Algorithm Problem.`

+when finish gradle container open `./target/site/serenity/index.html` for `1.
+Technical - Automated Test.`